Whether you’re installing a new air conditioner or looking to maximize your current one, having it level is key.

 • Higher energy bills due to less efficient cooling.

-If your air conditioner isn’t level, it might vibrate more than normal.
-This can cause annoying noises when running and even require air conditioning repair.
+If your air conditioner isn’t level, it may vibrate excessively.
+This can create annoying noises when on and even require air conditioning repair.

 • Make your air conditioner sink even more.